 Testing by creating a Kerberos Connector on the Delphix Engine

 Start by configuring your engine for Kerberos.
 SSH into the engine as the Delphix user and run the following command:

 /opt/delphix/server/bin/jmxtool tunable set enabled_features KERBEROS true

-Log into the virtualization engine and proceed through first-time setup if you need to.
+Log into the Delphix Engine and proceed through the first-time setup.